Nuix/discover-extension-sdk/API.md

 ToolAction events are fired when the user interacts with tools constructed by [setTools](#settoolstools-promise).

+#### WorkspaceTools_OkClick
+This event is sent from the application when a [Workspace] tools UI Extension window's OK button is clicked.

 # Configuration
 UIX configurations are optional strings that can contain anything the UIX needs to setup or configure itself, such as license keys, INI variables, XML, or JSON.
-Ringtail stores and provides these upon initialization and mandates no format or schema.
+The application stores and provides these upon initialization and mandates no format or schema.

 __NOTE:__ If you store sensitive information in configurations, [Authentication with JWTs](AuthWithJWTs.md) is recommended to transmit the configurations securely and trust their authenticity.